|

 I don't trust online vendors.
 If I purchased my

-ticket from an online service and encounter some
+ticket from an online service and encounter

-have never had any problems.
-If you have any
+agents and have never had any problems.

-specific questions, they answer them for you on
+If you have any specific questions, they answer

-the spot.
-They can incorporate any additional
+them for you on the spot.
+They can incorporate

 If you want to make sure your ticket price is in

-they offer you.
-Make sure you provide the exact same information, itinerary, your intended time of
+offer you.
+Make sure you provide the exact same

-slight difference in pricing based on available flights, where I would begin my departure etc. So in
+available flights, where I would begin my depart-

 EMPHASIZE CONSOLIDATOR FARES!